Wiki Page Categories

 By the way, I guess the reason why Mediawiki sets the page category (or tag) in the content itself is to include the page category (or tag) in the history.

-#13 Updated by Sven Schwyn about 8 years ago
+#13 Updated by Sven Schwyn over 8 years ago

 I'll do an alternative implementation based on tagging.
 The tags will be displayed in the show view sidebar and can be edited in the edit view.
 (A future enhancement could be AJAX editing directly in the sidebar.)